-The Career Development Center (CDC) assists students in clarifying their career goals and exploring career options through individual counseling, career assessments, workshops, and access to a career library of various electronic research materials.
+Career Services assists students in clarifying their career goals and exploring career options through individual counseling, career assessments, workshops, and access to a career library of various electronic research materials.
 Assistance with preparing a professional resume and cover letter, planning a job search, and preparing for job interviews is available to all students.
-As another available resource in their job search, students, and alumni have free access to an online job and internship posting board.
+As another available resource in their job search, students and alumni have free access to an online job and internship posting board.
 While attending Keystone College, students who meet the specific criteria of eligibility may participate in internships and experiential learning programs.
 Students interested in pursuing additional education after their time at Keystone College are offered assistance with researching the next appropriate level of education.
-Contact the CDC by phone at (570) 945-8312.
-Additional information can be found on the website at: www.keystone.edu/cdc.
+Contact Career Services by phone at (570) 945-8312.
+Additional information can be found on the website at: www.keystone.edu/career-development.